d12frosted/elpa-mirror/gnu/ilist-readme.txt

   variable is not `nil', the package works with pixels rather than characters, and should provide better alignment and truncation.

+  Moreover, if the value of this variable is the symbol `precise', then the paddings will use display properties to produce pixel-exact spaces so that the alignment is precise and perfect.
+See the Info node "(elisp) Display Property" for more details.

+  However, on text terminals, this may not work as expected, as Emacs has no control over exact pixels on a text terminal (my guess).

 4 Mapping over lines
 ════════════════════